 Oversized TV monitors in multi-function entertainment spaces are often the bane of interior decorators and wives as well.
 Conceal those unsightly screens with sliding door track systems.

 Install sliding door hardware to close off an underused closet space or awkward nook, and … voila!
 It’s an easy, inexpensive way to add on an entire room, in a sense, with no intrusive construction or interference with existing walls and floor.
 Many a new office, guest room, or reading corner has been inspired by the need for expanded space.

 Depending on the room style, they may add a nostalgic feel, referencing back to the days when many families had a barn, or they introduce a softer, natural contrast to the hard-edged materials in more modern interiors.
-As a bonus, sourcing authentic reclaimed barn doors is a very green way to go, recycling what are often old, high-quality hardwoods, with naturally weathered colors or faded paint.
+As a bonus, sourcing authentic reclaimed barn doors is a very green way to go, recycling often old, high-quality hardwoods, with naturally weathered colors or faded paint.

 Overhead Sliding Door

 There are several varieties of sliding door hardware available.
 Hangers that attached to doors on the front come in many types of designs, colors, and finishes with standard wheel bearings and quiet wheel bearings.
-There are also top mount hangers to attach to the top of the door itself to let the aesthetics of the door prevail.
+In addition, there are top mount hangers to attach to the top of the door itself to let the aesthetics of the door prevail.

 Flat tracks can be for interior use, but can also be used in exteriors for deck and hot tub screens, sliding garage doors and gates.
-The steel hardware is offered in different powder coat finishes, from black to bronze or aluminum.
+Richards-Wilcox offers steel hardware in different powder coat finishes, from black to bronze or aluminum.
 Vintage style barn door hardware, often specified for historic building renovations, reinforces the nostalgic feel of a traditional barn door.
 Manufacturers like Richards-Wilcox Hardware offer contemporary styles and reproduce historically accurate styles of hardware.